The Love for Three Oranges (fairy tale): Japan

-Shan people

-In a tale collected from the Shan people, The Story of a Fairy and a Prince, a king has seven sons, the six eldest already married and the seventh and youngest still single.
-The youngest prince tells his father he will only marry a fairy, and the king sets a deadline for him: he must find a wife in seven days, on penalty of death.
-The prince journeys and meets three hermits, who direct him to garden guarded by an ogre where a bale-fruit tree is located.
-The prince releases the fairy from the fruit and places her on top of a tree, while he returns with a retinue.
-While he is away, a servant woman named Mai-pom-san-ta kills the fairy and replaces her.
-The fairy becomes a flower that is taken by an old woman to her house.

 Americas

+United States

+According to William Bernard McCarthy, the tale type appears in French-American and Iberian-American tradition.

 Brazil

 In a Brazilian variant collected by lawyer and literary critic Silvio Romero, A moura torta, a father gives each of his three sons a watermelon and warns them to crack open the fruits near a body of water.
 The elder sons open their watermelons, a maiden appears out of each and asks for water or milk, then, unable to sate her thirst, dies.
 The third brother opens his near a spring and gives water to the maiden.
 Seeing that she is naked, he directs her to climb a tree while he returns with some clothes.
 A nearby moura (Moorish woman) sees the maiden's reflection in the water, notices the maiden on the tree and turns her into a dove by sticking a pin on her head.